ufvpsa/ufvpsa.github.io/_posts/opportunities/2016-09-17-MathMania.md

 It will be held at Sandy Hill, Abbotsford, on October 5 from 5:00 to 8:30pm

-Please contact <a href="mailto:cynthia.loten@ufv.ca">Cynthia Loten</a> by September 24 for more details.
+Please contact <a href="mailto:math.mania@ufv.ca">Cynthia Loten</a> by September 24 for more details.